 John McTaggart Ellis McTaggart (1866-1925)

 McTaggart studied Hegel from the very beginning of his philosophical career and produced a large body of Hegel scholarship, including the mammoth Studies in Hegelian Cosmology (1901).
 Towards the end of his career he produced his two volume magnum opus The Nature of Existence (1921 & posthumously 1927), a highly original metaphysical system developing─what McTaggart took to be─Hegel’s ontology.
 This personal idealism holds that the universe is composed solely of minds and their perceptions, bound into a tight unity by love.
 However, McTaggart is best known for his influential paper “The Unreality of Time” in which he argues that change and time are contradictory and unreal.
-This argument, and the metaphysical groundwork it lays down, is still widely discussed.
+This argument, and the metaphysical groundwork it lays down, especially its contrast between his A-series and B-series of time, is still widely discussed.

 Table of Contents